boyan-soubachov/tastyworks_api/README.md

 I would appreciate any input (be it in the form of issue reporting or code) on how to make this code-base better.

 You can find the official GitHub repo at: https://github.com/boyan-soubachov/tastyworks_api

+## TODO

+I would really appreciate any help/contributions with the TODO's scattered all around the codebase.
+If they're not descriptive enough, I'd be happy to provide more details.